 We need our feet for our locomotion.
-They are also extra vulnerable when performing dangerous work.
-For example, an accident is in a small corner like getting into a sharp object, getting chemical liquids, smooth surfaces or an object on the foot.
+They are also extra vulnerable when carrying out dangerous work.
+For example, an accident can happen in a small corner, such as stepping into a sharp object, chemical liquids, smooth surfaces or getting an object on the foot.
 That is why it is important to wear leg and foot protection.
-The choice of correct foot and leg protection should be based on the risks of the specific working conditions and the environmental factors.
+The choice of the right foot and leg protection should be based on the risks of the specific working conditions and the environmental factors.

 How can we help you?

 Discover immediately all prices and take advantage of your advantage.

 The foundation of a person starts with the shoe.
 A good shoe that relieves the joints is not a luxury.
 Especially not with a static work process that takes place on a square meter and where employees turn a lot around their axis.
 This can cause complaints in the lower back, knees and especially the ankles.
 It is necessary for the employee to wear good work shoes for their own well-being and health.
 We divide our work shoes into different main types of leg protection and foot protection:

 Comfort plays an important role in work shoes, the wearer may hardly notice that he has special leg protection or foot protection.
 Even if worn for a long time and under extreme conditions, it must remain comfortable, but above all provide adequate protection.
 Depending on the type of work and the risk that this produces, the type of work shoe must be determined.
 Therefore there are CE-type codes and European Standards (EN).
 In Europe, the EN ISO 20345: 2011 and EN ISO 203417: 2012 standards are mainly used for safety shoes.
 These standards are divided into various requirements and have a separate code.
 This type of footwear is indicated by S-coding (EN ISO 20345) from Safety or by an O-coding (EN ISO 20347) from Occupational.
 Read more about these codes below safety shoes en safety boots.